mykelalvis/FT/Traveller/Adventures/Tripwire.md

 ### Fugitives

-Before the [[Zhodani]] agents killed Forbes, they left instructions that a fugitive alert should be issued, stating that the players killed James [[Forbes]].
+Before the [[Zhodani]] agents killed [[Forbes]], they left instructions that a fugitive alert should be issued, stating that the players killed James [[Forbes]].
 This will obviously divert any Imperial pressure away from the agents.

 It will be a while before the players discover that they are fugitives but once they do, they must stay ahead of the alert as it ripples throughout the [[X-Boat]] network.